jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 ### Instructor-Student-Tracking schema
 ![Alt text](./RestApi-ERD-Dark-SVG.svg)

 To use the web service one must login in first.
-There are three levels of user, each has it's own level of access to the database.
-The level depicts what can be viewed, modified or created within the datbase.
-The levels, and associated access, are listed below.
+A user has associated role(s), each role has it's own level of access to the database.
+The role depicts what can be viewed, modified or created within the datbase.
+The roles, and their associated database access, are listed below.

+- Student role:
+  - view courses and associated instructor conducting the course
+  - view course reviews.
+- Instructor role:
+  - view instructors and the associated instructor detail
+  - view students enrolled on courses
+  - remove students from courses
+  - enroll student onto course
+- Admin role:
+  - create a new course
+  - create a new student
+  - create a new instructor